ajaymehra8/ajaymehra8/README.md

 - 🌱 I’m currently learning DSA and System design.

-- 👯 I’m looking to collaborate on **Full stack and mobile development projects.**
+- 👯 I’m looking to collaborate on **Full stack websites and mobile apps.**

 - 💬 Ask me about **next.js, express, typescript**